 Big South Fork National River & Recreational Area

-Many incredible outdoor adventures can be experienced in the beautiful Big South Fork National River & Recreational Area straddling the border of Kentucky and Tennessee, including hiking, mountain biking, white water rafting, fishing, rock climbing, horseback riding, hunting, floating downstream, swimming, camping and more.
+Incredible outdoor adventures await in the beautiful Big South Fork National River & Recreation Area, a popular playground within the U.S. National Park System straddling the border of Kentucky and Tennessee.
+Its impressive sandstone arches, cliffs and chimneys fill a protected area offering an unmatched playground for hiking, mountain biking, whitewater rafting, fishing, rock climbing, horseback riding, hunting, floating downstream, swimming, camping and, whew, so much more!

 You’ll enjoy 125,000 acres of scenic gorges and mountain terrain spread across the awe-inspiring Cumberland Plateau, an area blessed with a wide range of natural and historic features.

 Explore hundreds of miles of hiking trails and gear up for outdoor fun with several exclusively designated mountain bike routes.
 Gear up for scenic rides along open country backroads and down rugged multi-use horse trails.
 Saddle up for more than 200 miles of short, daylong and overnight horseback-riding trails, plus take advantage of two equestrian campgrounds and nearby stables.

 Rock climbers will find quality traditional marked routes and boulder challenges scattered throughout Big South Fork.
 Air routes on cliffs up to 250 feet tall and hundreds of unexplored potential climbing routes across vast gorges and sandstone bluffs are just waiting for those willing to seek them out.